Rumoi River

-Rumoi River (留萌川, Rumoi-gawa) is a river in Hokkaidō, Japan.
+Rumoi River (留萌川, Rumoi-gawa) is a Class A river in Hokkaidō, Japan.
 The Rumoi is 44 km in length.
 It traces its source to Mount Poroshiri 731 m in the Hidaka Mountain range, and flows across Rumoi Subprefecture in the west of Hokkaidō and empties into the Sea of Japan.
-The mouth of the Rumoi River is in the city of Rumoi.
+Its river mouth is in the city of Rumoi.